Integer-Programming Ensemble of Temporal-Relations Classifiers: Temporal Reasoning in Natural Language Processing

+As discussed above, computing transitive closure in Allen's interval algebra is NP-Hard \citep{nebel1995reasoning}.
+SemEval participants employ multiple methods to address this complexity, but generally consider heuristics, which run in time polynomial in the dimension of the input.
+In contrast, the focus of our ensemble is to reconcile the reltype labelling predictions of the SemEval participant classifiers, considering the actual transitive closure.
+For that task, we chose Integer Programming (IP), also known as Integer Linear Programming (ILP).
+IP is an optimisation technique, with a long history of reach, as documented in \citep{schrijver2003combinatorial,NemhauserWolsey:1985,papadimitriou1998combinatorial}, and there are many well-performing IP solvers.
+In particular, it is a leading technique for NP-Hard combinatorial optimisation problems, where we search for an optimum object within a finite collection.

+Usually, IP solvers employ the so called Linear Programming (LP) relaxation with branch-bound-and-cut methods.
+In the LP relaxation, a linear function is optimised over an intersection of $m$ linear inequalities and equalities (so called polyhedron) to find the optimal value for an $n$-vector of decision variables $x_j, j = 1,2,\ldots,n$, i.e.,

+where $c_i, b_i$ and $a_{i,j}$ are known real-valued coefficients and $\mathbb{R}^+$ denotes non-negative real numbers.
+Whereas this continuous relaxation is readily solvable in time polynomial in the dimensions ($n, m$), the constraint on the variables to be integer render the problem NP-Hard.
+Despite the fact that, unless $P = NP$, there is no polynomial in the number of variables ($n$) and the number of constraints ($m$) that would bound the run-time of an IP solver in the worst case, the computational performance of modern IP solvers often turns out to be very good.

-In integer linear programming (IP), a linear function is optimised over an intersection of linear inequalities and equalities (polyhedron) and integrality constraints (integral grid).
-Although a polynomial in the number of variables and the number of constraints does not bound the run-time, unless P = NP, the computational performance turns out to be very good, in practice.
-The branch and bound and cut methods, implemented in modern IP solvers, significantly reduce the number of relaxations required to solve the IP problem.
-Hence, IP has been applied to a wide range of problems in logic, combinatorics, and most recently, computational linguistics.
-Examples include text summarisation, \citep{Woodsend}, semantic role labelling, \citep{Roth2004,Punyakanok1346}, global reconciliation on temporal labels, \citep{Chambers698}, coupling of local event-event and event-time classifiers, \citep{Do2012677}.
-In these cases, the IP formulation makes it possible to enforce global constraints over subgraphs of intervals only, for example \cite{UzZaman2012} enforces global constraints over three intervals.
-In our case, the rules of interval algebra were applied over the \emph{whole} instance.
+IP has hence been applied to a wide range of NP-Hard problems in operations research, software verification, mathematical logic, combinatorics, and recently, computational linguistics.
+Examples of the latter include text summarisation \citep{Woodsend}, semantic role labelling \citep{Roth2004,Punyakanok1346}, global reconciliation on temporal labels \citep{Chambers698}, coupling of local event-event and event-time classifiers \citep{Do2012677}.
+In these cases, the IP formulation makes it possible to enforce global constraints over subgraphs of intervals only; for example \cite{UzZaman2012} enforces global constraints over three intervals.
+In our study, the rules of interval algebra are applied over the \emph{whole} test text passage.

+In particular, we wish to decide the \quotes{best} arc labelling which is consistent with the given interval information for the complete passage of text by reconciling the recommendations from different classifiers.
+The decisions are integer in nature, \ie we must select exactly one of the reltypes for arcs as suggested in the transitive closure composition table.